 As the result of a referendum held in 2015, the CVRD established the Homelessness Supports Service.

-The Comox Valley Homelessness Supports Service Establishment Bylaw No. 389 provides for the CVRD to fund one or more non-governmental organization(s) in the Comox Valley.
-Funding is based on a five-year plan developed by the Comox Valley Coalition to End Homelessness (“the coalition”) and approved by the CVRD board.
+The Comox Valley Homelessness Supports Service Establishment Bylaw No. 389 provides for the CVRD to fund one or more non-governmental organization(s) in the Comox Valley based on a Board approved action plan to address homelessness.
+The Homelessness Supports - Service Delivery Policy provides the framework for delivering the homelessness support service.

 The five-year plan is developed by the Comox Valley Coalition to End Homelessness.
 The coalition works as a collective to plan, coordinate, recommend and implement community responses to homelessness.